joaopmatias/jep/temp_sandbox/readme.md

 >>> scipy.test()
 ```

-The results of the examples were affected by wether scipy was compiled in the machine or installed through binaries
+The results of the examples were affected by whether scipy was compiled in the machine or installed through binaries
 ```
 pip install --no-binary :all: scipy==1.5.0
 ```